bright-sparks/kodeWeave/README.md

 If you'd like to become a kodeWeave developer.
 You can contact the software manager Michael at either [Facebook](http://facebook.com/mikethedj4) [Twitter](http://twitter.com/mikethedj4) or via [Email](mailto:mikethedj4@yahoo.com).

+You can also submit a pull request here on Github :)

 **Note:** kodeWeave is being developed on the [Koding Network](http://koding.com/).

 Of course kodeWeave is free and open source, so you can always fork the project and have fun :)